ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ##### Frontend

 Lets start with the frontend.
-Add the following Bicep code to the `properties` section of the Application Gateway:
+Add the following Bicep code to the `properties` section of the application gateway:

 ```bicep
 frontendIPConfigurations: [